Department of

 Sergey’s

-combinatorics, combinatorics on words, and graph theory.
-Successes include
+combinatorics on words, and graph theory.
+Successes include the enumeration

-the enumeration of (2+2)-free posets via an encoding of them as ascent
+of (2+2)-free posets via an encoding of them as ascent sequences.
+Sergey is

-graph theory and combinatorics on words, with roots in algebra), including
+combinatorics on words, with roots in algebra), including giving an effective

 |